-Finally, consider what Paul’s says in Philippians which sums it up nicely.
+Finally, consider what Paul says in Philippians.
+It sums it up nicely.

 “Above all, you must live as citizens of heaven, conducting yourselves in a manner worthy of the Good News about Christ . . .
 Don’t be intimidated in any way by your enemies . . .
 For you have been given not only the privilege of trusting in Christ but also the privilege of suffering for him.
 We are in this struggle together . . .